Water Chemistry Water Chemistry — How to Add Pool Stabilizer: Complete CYA Addition Guide

 Good news: adding pool stabilizer is solidly DIY territory - no expensive service calls needed, just the right cyanuric acid product and our step-by-step process.
 This explains why your chlorine disappears so quickly in sunlight.
 Without adequate stabilizer, UV rays destroy free chlorine rapidly, leaving your pool vulnerable and requiring constant chemical additions.

-The target range for CYA is typically 30-50 ppm for most pools (verify with your pool professional or manufacturer guidelines), with many experts recommending around 30 ppm as the sweet spot.
-You can use our CYA calculator to determine exactly how much stabilizer you need based on your pool volume and current levels.
+The target range for CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → is typically 30-50 ppm for most pools (verify with your pool professional or manufacturer guidelines), with many experts recommending around 30 ppm as the sweet spot.
+You can use our all-in-one pool calculator to estimate how much stabilizer you need based on your pool volume and current levels.

 Choosing Your Stabilizer Type